Our year in summary 2023

 Introduction

 SeeAbility has to produce an Annual Report and Accounts each year.
-This shows what we achieved and how the organisation is doing financially.
+This shows what we achieved and how the charity is doing financially.
 We have to have our accounts checked externally each year – this is called auditing.

 In the report we show how we use money from local authorities, donors and the NHS to support people with learning disabilities, autism and sight loss.
 We pay most of the money as wages to colleagues who deliver care and support.
 Some goes on maintaining homes and bills for heating, lighting, supplies and food.